ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Simply take the "top" subtask (having no blockers or nested subtasks) and solve it.
 This allows new tasks to become "top" ones.
 This process strictly follows the order you've defined earlier.
-Now your task tracker works not like mind mapping, but like a todo list.
+Now your task tracker works not like mind mapping, but like a TODO-list.
 But it's still the same tool!

 ## Does it have drawbacks?